Land Use & Management Practices

-How a university uses, maintains, plans and interacts with its campus grounds is an important sustainability indicator.
-As an urban campus, PSU has a unique relationship with the surrounding natural environment.
-Properly managing stormwater runoff, reducing use of chemicals, conserving the urban tree canopy, and utilizing diverse, native plantings can help mitigate climate change and provide benefits to our ecosystem and watershed.
+We are a certified Salmon Safe Campus.
+Properly managing stormwater runoff, reducing use of chemicals, conserving the urban tree canopy, and utilizing diverse, and more can help provide benefits to our watershed.

-- Storm water management techniques such as bioswales, pervious planters, eco-roofs, and storm water planters located throughout campus.
-For more details, please see our Water page.
+Storm water management techniques such as bioswales, pervious planters, eco-roofs, and storm water planters located throughout campus.

 The 12 "Park Blocks" that bisect our campus are Portland’s oldest park and provide greenspace and tree canopy.

-- Ecoroofs on several buildings provide additional greenspace and pervious surface.
-(See Water and Green Buildings pages for more info.)
+Green roofs on several buildings provide additional greenspace and pervious surface.